 Between 2009 and 2013, London boroughs created over 3,700 new apprenticeships for young people in London.
-Over 80% of the apprentices were aged under 25, and over a third were NEET before starting their apprenticeship.
+Over 80 per cent of the apprentices were aged under 25, and over a third were NEET before starting their apprenticeship.

-Two thirds of these apprenticeships were created in boroughs' own workforces, and a third are with companies delivering services on behalf of the boroughs, for example construction or IT contractors.
+Two thirds of these apprenticeships were created in boroughs' own workforces, and a third were with companies delivering services on behalf of the boroughs, for example construction or IT contractors.

 In June 2013, 7 boroughs launched new projects to engage their local employers in apprenticeships.
-Funded by the National Apprenticeship Service, these projects aim to create an additional 550 apprenticeship places by early 2014.
-For more information about these projects contact Anna Dent.
+Funded by the National Apprenticeship Service, these projects aimed to create an additional 550 apprenticeship places by early 2014.
+For more information about these projects, contact Anna-Maria Volpicelli.

 Background to London borough apprenticeship target